Everest Deaths Rise As Nepal Continues to Issue Permits Amid Overcrowding

 The deaths this year on Nepal’s side of the mountain included Don Cash, a sales executive from Utah, and Christopher Kulish, an attorney from Colorado, who both died on their way down from the peak.

+Cash, 55, collapsed at the summit and was given CPR and massages by his two Sherpa guides.
+He got up only to fall again in the same way at Hillary Step, the first cliff face down from the summit.
+His body was left near there.

+Cash had said on his LinkedIn page that he left his job as a sales executive to try to join the seven summits club.

-Nepal doesn’t have any regulations on the books to determine how many permits should be issued, so anyone with a doctor’s note can obtain one for a $11,000 fee, said Mohan Krishna Sapkota, secretary at the Ministry of Tourism and Civil Aviation.
+Nepal doesn’t have any regulations to determine how many permits should be issued, so anyone with a doctor’s note can obtain one for an $11,000 fee, Sapkota said.

-This year, permits were issued to 381 people, the highest number ever, according to the government.
+This year, permits were issued to 381 people in 44 teams, the highest number ever, according to the government.
 They were accompanied by an equal number of guides from Nepal’s ethnic Sherpa community.
 Some climbers were originally issued permits in 2014 that were revoked mid-season when 16 Sherpa guides died in an avalanche and other Sherpas, whose support as guides and porters is essential, effectively went on strike.

-Another factor was China’s limit on the number of permits it issued for routes in its territory on the north side of Everest this year for a clean-up.
+Another factor was China’s limit on the number of permits it issued this year for routes in its territory on the north side of Everest for a clean-up.
 Both the north and south sides of the mountain are littered with empty oxygen canisters, food packaging and other debris.

 Instead of the overcrowding, Sapkota blamed the weather, equipment and inadequate supplemental oxygen for this year’s deaths.